sapphiredev/spinel/README.md

 ## Description

-This gets deployed to Vercel and provides Discord Slash Commands for the Sapphire Discord server to get access to:
+This gets deployed to a Docker image in this GH organization and provides Discord Slash Commands for the Sapphire Discord server to get access to:

 -   Sapphire Docs
 -   Sapphire Guide